MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-basics.md

 Every PlayFab title can enable one Google (GCM) and one Apple Push (APNS, APNS_SANDBOX) notification channel at a given time.
 This can be configured one of two ways:

 1. Using the UI in **Game Manager** under **Settings -> Push Notifications**.
-2. Using the PlayFab Admin API - [SetupPushNotification](xref:titleid.playfabapi.com.admin.title-widedatamanagement.setuppushnotification).
+2. Using the PlayFab **Admin API - [SetupPushNotification](xref:titleid.playfabapi.com.admin.title-widedatamanagement.setuppushnotification)**.

 For more detailed setup information, read these tutorials: